 Optimize Singular Average Dependence Estimators (SADE) is one of the recent enhancements of naive bayes algorithm.
 OSADE solves the problem of independence by averaging all models generated by traditional one dependence estimator and is well suited for incremental learning.
 OSADE produces favorable results compared to traditional models.
 OSADE classifier is widely applied to several problems like bio medical, intrusion detection, spam filtering.
 OSADE algorithm is proposed to resolve the issues that were identified in ODE and SPODE.
 Advantages of OSADE algorithm are listed as follows.

-- Probabilistic classification learning

-- \succ technique.

-- > Preferable for data sets where there is dependency among attributes.
+- Probabilistic classification learning technique. - Preferable for data sets where there is dependency among attributes.

-- ▶ Low variance.

-- Predicts class probabilities.

-Accurate and multi class classifier.

-Cut for large data set.
+- Accurate and multi class classifier.
+Useful for large data set